ThiagoFragaK/ThiagoFragaK/README.md

 ◾ I'm working as Developer, based in ES, Brasil!

-◾ Fullstack wih focus the Backend: .NET and Laravel!
+◾ Fullstack with focus the Backend: .NET and Laravel!

 📫 How to reach me: thiagofraga@proton.me